GDUngureanu/small-steps/src/components/adventure/overview/README.md

 Introductory article for the adventure section.

 ## Component
-- `template.vue` – static page content.
+- `Overview.vue` – static page content.
 No props or events.